hackshackers/hackshackers-hugo/content/news/2016/04/hackshackers-chapters-worldwide-dive-into-the-panamapapers.md

 [Hacks/Hackers Munich][11] (München in German) invited local startup founders to [intro and demo their apps][12] &#8211; one for searching government requests and one for linking segments of data in the form of text.
 Co-organizer [Bernd Oswald][13] said diversity in both speakers and organizers has helped their chapter appeal to a large number of attendees.

 > “We are three organizers and discuss in a slack channel about speakers and locations.
-We usually try to offer three speakers, one from journalism, one from coding and one from design, to make the HH meetups appealing for people from all of these branches.
+We usually try to offer three speakers, one from journalism, one from coding and one from design, to make the H/H meetups appealing for people from all of these branches.
 >
 > From time to time we are trying to invite big names from famous media in Munich, maybe this will work in our next meeting.
-One of the speakers &#8211; Maxi from kleineanfragen &#8211; approached us and asked, whether he could give a speech at the next HH meeting.”
+One of the speakers &#8211; Maxi from kleineanfragen &#8211; approached us and asked, whether he could give a speech at the next H/H meeting.”

 {{< tweet 717767448880148480 >}}